 The parties’ conduct – a key determinative factor in recent decisions

 Whilst the language used in drafting the preliminary agreement will be important in deciding the parties’ intention, it is not determinative.
-Recent decisions indicate that the courts will endeavor to give effect to the commercial intent by considering the surrounding circumstances such as conduct both during and after the preliminary agreement.
+Recent decisions indicate that the courts will endeavour to give effect to the commercial intent by considering the surrounding circumstances such as conduct both during and after the preliminary agreement.